REINDUSTRIALIZE MOVEMENT

 “The vibrant event focused on revitalizing domestic manufacturing, and I was excited to see the founding principles of our company resonate from LA to Detroit—Motor City! - Edward Lee, Founder, CEO of Alpha Motor Corporation

-A New Era of U.S. Vehicle Manufacturing Excellence: Integrating Digital Development to Revitalize U.S. Industrialization
+A New Era of U.S. Vehicle Manufacturing Excellence: Revitalizing the Domestic Industrial Base with Digital Development

-Since its establishment in 2020, the California-based EV company Alpha Motor Corporation has led with innovation in digital manufacturing.
+Since its establishment in 2020, Alpha Motor Corporation has led with innovation in digitalizing vehicle manufacturing.
 With decades of automotive OEM manufacturing experience, the company’s leadership is driven by a passion to accelerate the transition to EVs as efficiently as possible.

 Photo: Unparalleled in speed, efficiency, and quality, Alpha debuted its WOLF electric truck prototype in less than one year of being established, demonstrating its leadership in next generation vehicle development.
 Click here to see the WOLF electric truck shredding through the Southern California desert.